EllaMarcum/fs-journal/quizzes/week02.md

 **6.** Give an example of a JavaScript `Conditional`:
 <!-- enter you answer in the space below -->
 ```
+“If” statements: where if a condition is true it is used to specify execution for a block of code.
+“Else” statements: where if the same condition is false it specifies the execution for a block of code.
+“Else if” statements: this specifies a new test if the first condition is false

 ```
 **7.** In the `for loop` below, what is the name of the piece belongs inside the empty "______" space?
 What would you put here to increase `i` by one on every iteration?